-The safety and efficacy of adalimumab were assessed in a multicenter, randomized, withdrawal, double-blind, parallel-group study in 171 patients who were 4 to 17 years of age with polyarticular JIA.
+The safety and efficacy of adalimumab were assessed in a multicenter, randomized, withdrawal, doubleblind, parallel-group study in 171 patients who were 4 to 17 years of age with polyarticular JIA.
 In the study, the patients were stratified into two groups: MTX-treated or non-MTX-treated.
 All patients had to show signs of active moderate or severe disease despite previous treatment with NSAIDs, analgesics, corticosteroids, or DMARDS.
 Patients who received prior treatment with any biologic DMARDS were excluded from the study.

-The study included four phases: an open-label lead in phase (OL-Ll; 16 weeks), a double-blind randomized withdrawal phase (DB; 32 weeks), an open-label extension phase (OLE-BSA; up to 136 weeks), and an open-label fixed dose phase (OLE-FD; 16 weeks).
-In the first three phases of the study, adalimumab was administered based on body surface area at a dose of 24 mg/m2 up to a maximum total body dose of 40 mg subcutaneously (SC) every other week.
-In the OLE-FD phase, the patients were treated with 20 mg of adalimumab SC every other week if their weight was less than 30 kg and with 40 mg of adalimumab SC every other week if their weight was 10 kg or greater.
-Patients remained on stable doses of NSAIDs and or prednisone (≤0.2 mg/kg/day or 10 mg/day maximum).
+The study included four phases: an open-label lead in phase (OL-LI; 16 weeks), a double-blind randomized withdrawal phase (DB; 32 weeks), an open-label extension phase (OLE-BSA; up to 136 weeks), and an open-label fixed dose phase (OLE-FD; 16 weeks).
+In the first three phases of the study, adalimumab was administered based on body surface area at a dose of 24 mg/m up to a maximum total body dose of 40 mg subcutaneously (SC) every other week.
+In the OLE-FD phase, the patients were treated with 20 mg of adalimumab SC every other week if their weight was 30 kg or greater.
+Patients remained on stable doses of NSAIDs and or prednisone ( $\leq 0.2 \text{ mg/kg/day or 10 mg/day maximum)}$ .

 Patients demonstrating a Pediatric ACR 30 response at the end of OL-LI phase were randomized into the double blind (DB) phase of the study and received either adalimumab or placebo every other week for 32 weeks or until disease flare.
-Disease flare was defined as a worsening of \geq 30% from baseline in \geq 3 of 6 Pediatric ACR core criteria, \geq 2 active joints, and improvement of >30% in no more than 1 of the 6 criteria.
+Disease flare was defined as a worsening of $\geq$ 30% from baseline in $\geq$ 3 of 6 Pediatric ACR core criteria, $\geq$ 2 active joints, and improvement of >30% in no more than 1 of the 6 criteria.
 After 32 weeks or at the time of disease flare during the DB phase, patients were treated in the open-label extension phase based on the BSA regimen (OLE-BSA), before converting to a fixed dose regimen based on body weight (OLE-FD phase).